Marceloasf/java-certification/src/ocp/chapter/fifteen/c15-notes.md

 We can see that method references save a good bit of typing, but the downside is that they are less explicit.

+### Implementing *Function* and *BiFunction*

+A Function is responsible for turning one parameter into a value of a potentially different type and returning it.
+A BiFunction is responsible for turning two parameters into a value and returning it.
+The interfaces are defined as follows:

+    @FunctionalInterface
+    public interface Function<T, R> {
+        R apply(T t);
+        // omitted default and static methods
+    }

+    @FunctionalInterface
+    public interface BiFunction<T, U, R> {
+        R apply(T t, U u);
+        // omitted default method
+    }

+The following example converts a String to the length of the String:

+    Function<String, Integer> f1 = String::Length;
+    Function<String, Integer> f2 = x -> x.length();

+    System.out.println(f1.apply("cluck")); // 5
+    System.out.println(f2.apply("cluck")); // 5

+This function turns a String into an Integer.
+Technically it turns the String into an int, which is autoboxed into an Integer.
+The types don't have to be different.
+The following combines two String objects and produces another String:

+    BiFunction<String, String, String> b1 = String::concat;
+    BiFunction<String, String, String> b2 = (string, toAdd) -> string.concat(toAdd);

+    System.out.println(b1.apply("baby", "chick")); // baby chick
+    System.out.println(b2.apply("baby", "chick")); // baby chick

+The first two types in the BiFunction are the input types, the third is the return type.
+For the method reference on the example above, the first parameter is the instance that `concat()` is called on and the second is passed to `concat()` as the parameter.

+### Implementing *UnaryOperator* and *BinaryOperator*

+UnaryOperator and BinaryOperator are a special case of a Function (UnaryOperator extends Function and BinaryOperator extends BiFunction).
+They **require** all type parameters to be the same type.
+A UnaryOperator transform its value into one of the same type.
+For example, incrementing by one is a unary operation.
+A BinaryOperator merges two values into one of the same type.
+Adding two numbers is a binary operation.
+The following are the interfaces definitions:

+    @FunctionalInterface
+    public interface UnaryOperator<T> extends Function<T, T> { }

+    @FunctionalInterface
+    public interface BinaryOperator<T> extends BiFunction<T, T, T> {
+        // omitted static methods
+     }

+This means that method signatures look like this:

+    T apply(T t); // UnaryOperator

+    T apply(T t1, T t2); // BinaryOperator

+These methods are the actually inherited from the Function and BiFunction superclasses.
+But the generic declarations on the subclasses are what force the types to be the same.
+For example:

+    UnaryOperator<String> u1 = String::toUpperCase;
+    UnaryOperator<String> u2 = x -> x.toUpperCase();

+    System.out.println(u1.apply("chirp")); // CHIRP
+    System.out.println(u2.apply("chirp")); // CHIRP

+We don't need to specify the return type in the generics, since UnaryOperator requires it to be the same as the parameter.
+And here's the binary example:

+    BinaryOperator<String> b1 = String::concat;
+    BinaryOperator<String> b2 = (string, toAdd) -> string.concat(toAdd);

+    System.out.print(b1.apply("baby ", "chick")); // baby chick
+    System.out.print(b2.apply("baby ", "chick")); // baby chick

+The code here is way easier to understand, since we don't need to declare more than one generic type.

+#### Creating Your Own Functional Interfaces

+Java provides a built-in interface for functions with one or two parameters, what if we need more than that?
+We can create a funtional interface with more than that, like this:

+    @FunctionalInterface
+    interface TriFunctional<T,U,V,R> {
+        R apply(T t, U u, V v);
+    }

+    @FunctionalInterface
+    interface QuadFunctional<T,U,V,W,R> {
+        R apply(T t, U u, V v, W w);
+    }

+On both these examples, the last type parameter is the return type, just like the Function and BiFunction interfaces.
+This Java built-in interfaces are meant to facilitate the most common functional interfaces that you'll need.
+Remember that we can add any functional interfaces that we want to, Java matches them when we use lambdas or method references.